-Waypoint Transition Mode can be set to 'Auto' or 'Distance'.
+Waypoint Transition Mode can be set to 'Auto' or 'Point to Point'.
 In 'Auto' mode the unit selects the "best" next waypoint based on the aircraft's present position.
-'Distance' mode allows the pilot to enter a radius around the active leg destination so that when the aircraft is within the entered distance, the unit transitions to the next waypoint in the route.
+'Point to Point' mode allows the pilot to enter a radius around the active leg destination so that when the aircraft is within the entered distance, the unit transitions to the next waypoint in the route.